miguelsimon/IC/concourse-ci/README.md

 ### fly execute for cluster tests

-To test the `cluster-tests.sh` script it's convenient to launch it using local content; you can do this via fly execute (if you've got the proper credentials); the following example uses an IC_master checkout to populate both the IC and IC_master inputs to the script:
+To test the `cluster-tests.sh` script it's convenient to launch it using local content; you can do this via fly execute (if you've got the proper credentials); the following example uses an IC_master checkout to populate both the IC and IC_master inputs to the script, and leaves results in the `comparison_outputs` directory:

 ```
+mkdir comparison_outputs

 SSH_PRIVATE_KEY=$(cat credentials/key_concourse) \
   fly -t remote execute \
     --include-ignored \
     --input IC=~/IC_master \
     --input IC_master=~/IC_master \
     --input IC_operations=../ \
+    --output comparison_outputs=./comparison_outputs \
     --config cluster-tests.yml
 ```

+The `comparison_outputs/index.html` page contains a summary of the comparisons, and the raw comparison outputs as well.

 ## Job specification